sajadabedi/sajadabedi/README.md

 - 🔭 Currently working at Veriff.com.
 - 🌱 On the side I'm tinkering with building websites and apps and making 🍕.
-- 🙅🏻‍♂️ I’m currently learning SwiftUI
+- 🙅🏻‍♂️ I’m currently learning Ruby on Rails.
-- 💬 Let's chat about design and open source
+- 💬 Let's chat about design and open-source.

 #### 🤝 Let's connect: